pradeep7676/BlazeEcomAutomation/README.md

 2. Setup WebDriver for your browser (e.g., Chrome).

-## Running Tests using below command and reports will generate automatically and if u want run specific browser u have to pass as comman
+## Running Tests using below command and reports will generate automatically and if u want run specific browser u have to pass as cmd
 python run_tests.py  #defaults chrome browser python run_tests.py firefox  #in fire testcase will run